TosbackCgusBridge-Bot/CGUs-versions/Agame/Privacy Policy.md

     *   Adam and Eve 3
     *   Adam and Eve 2
     *   Adam and Eve 4
+    *   Bob the Robber 4: Season 2 Russia
     *   While We Sleep: Slendrina is HERE
-    *   Bob the Robber 4: Season 2 Russia
+    *   Dumb Ways to Die: Original
+    *   Fox Simulator
+    *   KOGAMA: Kowara
     *   World Crafts
-    *   Subway Surf
-    *   Fox Simulator
-    *   Dumb Ways to Die: Original
     *   Tiger Simulator 3D
 *   Puzzle